Winston-Lu/Teensy-3.6-Keylogger/README.md

 Other keys such as the function keys, caps/num/scroll locks, as well as the numpad keys should work as usual.

-Media keys such as those on a Corsair K95 are untested, and are likely not supported at this moment
+Media keys such as those on a Corsair K95 are untested, and is not supported at this moment